-In non-ECC and x4 SDDC configurations, each channel is running independently (nonlock-step), that is, each cache-line from memory is provided by a channel.
-To deliver the 64-byte cache-line of data, each channel is bursting eight 8-byte chunks.
-Back to back data transfer in the same direction and within the same rank can be sent back-to-back without any dead-cycle.
+In non-ECC (Error Correction Code) and x4 Single Device Data Correction (SDDC) configuration, each channel is running independently (nonlock-step), that is, each cache-line from memory is provided by a channel.
+To deliver the 64-byte cache-line of data, each channel is bursting eight 8-byte chunks, Back to back data transfer in the same direction and within the same rank can be sent back-to-back without any dead-cycle.
 The independent channel mode is the recommended method to deliver most efficient power and bandwidth as long as the x8 SDDC is not required.